jakemeyerscdw/automation/cloud/README.md

-Cloud Provisioning and Configuration Management
+Cloud Provisioning & Configuration Management
 ==========

 Let's build some automation around the provisioning and configuration of cloud resources.